 - Integrate values, ethics, and social justice into the management and leadership of health care systems, services, and delivery, in keeping with the Jesuit Catholic tradition

-Coursework includes University Core, Healthcare Administration core courses, electives, business courses in the Quinlan School of Business and field internship.
+Coursework includes University Core, Healthcare Administration core courses, electives, business courses in the Quinlan School of Business, and field internship.
 Students also have room in their program of study to add a minor, in complementary areas such as global and international studies, marketing, or bioethics.
-Learn more about the program here.
+Download the HCA Curriculum 2021-2022.

 - Careers in Healthcare Administration